Emergency Medical Technician

 EMC 103

-The Emergency Medical Technician Program offered by Santa Rosa Junior College is a semester long program designed to train individuals in the concepts of basic life support emergency care.
-Upon successful completion of the program, the student will be eligible to take the National Registry EMT-B written exam, for certification.
+If you desire to help people in your community in an emergency setting, you have come to the right place for the education and training!
+The SRJC Emergency Medical Technician Program is an intensive yet fun semester-long course designed to train individuals in the concepts of basic emergency care.
+Upon successful completion of the program, the student will be eligible to take the National Registry written exam for certification.

 Prerequisite